BarneyShi/Blog/source/_posts/combinations.md

   [1,3],
   [1,4],
 ]
 **Note:** One of the most typical backtracking problems.
-Remeber to use spread operator while pushing element into ans because we are passing `path` as `reference`.
+Remeber to use spread operator while pushing element into ans because we are passing `path` as `reference`. `path` always points to a place in memory and this variable will eventually be empty because of our `undo` operations in code.
+So if we don't use `spread operator` to clone a new array and push it into `ans`, what we get will just be empty.
 ```javascript
 /**
  * @param {number} n